dribdat/docs/docs/usage.md

 Of course you can also cross-post to a variety of social networks to boost your online rep from here!

 ![Dribs](images/dribs.png)

+### At the end of the day

+Your contributions will be saved and visible in your profile, as well as in the open data accessible through the API of the site.
+You can download it with one click using the **My Data** button in your profile.
+Come back to the next hackathon, and build on what you've started!

 That's all there is to it, as a user.
 Read the [Organiser's guide](organiser) if you'd like to see more details about running your own event.